 As communicators on the Forty Acres we are gatekeepers of UT’s visual identity.
 It is vital that we project a single and clear image that consistently positions the university as the leading public research university in the nation.

-The University of Texas at Austin wordmark is the primary means by which we are recognized and should appear on all university communications.
-The wordmark has been specially drawn and spaced; do not redraw, change, stack or reposition it.
+The University of Texas at Austin primary signature is the main mark by which we are recognized and should appear on all university communications.
+The primary signature has been specially drawn and spaced; do not redraw, change, stack or reposition it.

 The university seal is reserved for specific uses, including business cards, stationery and communications from the president, and may be printed only in certain colors.